ruxia/james12802.github.io/_posts/2014-04-11-what-is-heartbleed.md

 ## Check it
 You can check if any sites you use have been effected by using the [LastPass Heartbleed][lp] tool, which will show if a password change is recommend as well as when to do it.

-Let me know what you think of the article bellow - suggestments and improvements are very welcome.
+Let me know what you think of the article in the comments section bellow - suggestments and improvements are very welcome.

 ### Further Reading
-Most of my understanding of Heartbleed came from these sources and I recommend reading for even more info:
+Most of my understanding of Heartbleed came from these sources and I recommend reading the following for even more info:

 * dr jimbob's amazing [answer on security.stackexchange][se]
 * Wikipedia's [article][wiki]